open-telemetry/opentelemetry.io/content/en/docs/instrumentation/python/automatic/agent-config.md

 The agent is highly configurable, either by:

-* Passing it configuration properties
+* Passing it configuration properties from the CLI
 * Setting [environment variables](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/sdk-environment-variables.md)

 ### Configuration properties